dossma/youtube-targeted-downloader/README.md

 Here, the title must include two keywords in order to be triggered for downloading: _sleep_ and _meditation_.
 This is useful to execute a targeted filter towards the title name.
 In a channel about spirituality for example, you get only content which is about a possible interaction of sleep and meditation.
 - Output file names are set to be congruent to windows file name prerequisites.
-- Output file naming pattern is here: title - license-comments-likes-views
+- Output file naming pattern is here: /channel/video/playlist/title - license-comments-likes-views

 __Example output__:
 `Why Do We Fall Asleep in Meditation - Questions and Answers with Shunyamurti - NA-51comments-422likes-8408views.webm`